 Support for nested materialized views

 In versions earlier than V4.3.5, materialized views could only be created on regular user tables.
 In data warehouse scenarios, materialized views are used for data processing.
-To better support lightweight real-time data warehouses, V4.3.5 introduces nested materialized views, which allow new materialized views to be created based on existing ones.
-The refresh methods supported for nested materialized views are the same as those for non-nested ones, including full and incremental refreshes.
+To better support lightweight real-time data warehouses, V4.3.5 introduces nested materialized views, allowing new materialized views to be created based on existing ones.
+The refresh methods for nested materialized views are the same as those for non-nested ones, including full and incremental refreshes.
 Therefore, V4.3.5 supports creating materialized view logs based on materialized views.
 The freshness of data in nested materialized views depends on the base table's data freshness.
 To ensure the freshness of upper-level materialized views, users must refresh the underlying materialized views first.

 For more information, see the section on creating nested materialized views in Create a materialized view (MySQL-compatible mode) or Create a materialized view (Oracle-compatible mode).